maythazinphyo1/Devops_gp1/use-cases/use-case-9.md

 ### Goal in Context

-As a *HR Advisor*, I want to produce the report about the range of people who speak Chinese, English, Hindi, Spanish and Arabic from the greatest number to smallest with the percentage of the world population so that I can support report that which countries will meet the market requirement.
+As an *HR Advisor*, I want to produce the report about the range of people who speak Chinese, English, Hindi, Spanish and Arabic from the greatest number to smallest with the percentage of the world population so that I can support report that which countries will meet the market requirement.
 ### Scope

 Company.